Every morning in bed I read blogs and J reads The Age, both on our iPads.

 Thanks so much for stopping by!
 The brownie was delicious!
 Our chickens are now living outside, I must do an update on them soon.

-I’m a fan of anything with peanut butter.
+Darn!
+I missed brownie day!
+So I’ll just have to make up for it now. π I’m a fan of anything with peanut butter.
 Combine it with chocolate?
 Yes, please.
 Good stuff – thanks.

 Well I’d love to know if you make these.
 They really were wonderful.